slashinfty/run-get/README.md

 13 July 2020 - Added `?rungetgames` command.
 Adding multiple games doesn't short circuit if there's a duplicate.

 12 July 2020 - Initial release.

+### Special Thanks

+Shout out to the [Mobile Speedrunning Discord](https://discord.gg/57fgvS2) for assisting me in testing the bot and suggesting new features.